Kuskanook: Route

-Kootenay Lake was a long glacially-carved lake running north to south in the Kootenay region in British Columbia.
-About half-way along the lake's length, an extension called the Western Arm curved in to Nelson, BC.
+Kootenay Lake was a long, glacially carved lake running north to south in the Kootenay region in British Columbia.
+About halfway along the lake's length, an extension called the Western Arm curved in to Nelson, British Columbia.
 Near the junction of the Western Arm with the main lake were, on the north of the arm, Balfour, and on the south, Proctor.

 North of Balfour, about halfway between the Western Arm and Lardeau, was the town of Kaslo, British Columbia.
 Just to the east across the lake from the Western Arm there were landings at Kootenay Bay, Crawford Bay, and Pilot Bay.
 At the southern end of the lake was Kootenay Landing, which was the furthest point reached by railroad when Kuskanook was built.

 Construction

-Kuskanook was built by James M. Bulger at Nelson, British Columbia in 1906 for the Canadian Pacific Railway.
+Kuskanook was built by James M. Bulger at Nelson, British Columbia, in 1906 for the Canadian Pacific Railway.
 No sternwheeler had been built in Nelson since Moyie was launched in 1898.
 Kuskanook was one of a pair of nearly identical vessels ordered by CPR, the other being Okanagan, which was placed into service in 1907 on Okanagan Lake.
 Both Kuskanook and Okanagan were based on the design of an earlier vessel, the Arrow Lakes sternwheeler Rossland.

 The vessel cost $104,145.37.
 The parts had been manufactured in eastern Canada and brought to Nelson to be assembled.
-The launch on May 5, 1906 was reportedly attended by 3,500 people.
+The launch on May 5, 1906, was reportedly attended by 3,500 people.